 Many visitors who come to Cyprus head straight to the Mediterranean coastline and skip the capital city.
 However, Nicosia is worth a visit even if just for a day, you will be surprised how much there is to do there.

 As I said earlier, our only regret is that we didn’t stay longer to head to Famagusta and Machairas Monastery.
-With so many authentic cultural things to do and discover in Nicosia is a great add on to your trip to Cyprus.
+With so many authentic cultural things to do and discover Nicosia is a great add-on to your trip to Cyprus.
 Head here for more amazing activities in Cyprus before you go.

 Thank you for reading this article about Nicosia Cyprus there are so many cultural and authentic things to do.
 This divided country is such an interesting and beautiful place to visit.